 The M&A industry will peak again in 2023 as companies adapt to today’s challenges.
 But according to Harvard Business Review, up to 90% of all transactions fail.
 That said, a wise M&A business strategy can help merged businesses survive through integration challenges.

-This post will shed light on the most common M&A strategies with some real-life examples, considerations for strategic development, and best M&A practices.
+This post will shed light on the most common M&A strategies with some real-life examples, considerations for strategic development, and best M&A practices such as M&A data room usage.

 Definition of M&A strategy